 According to the 1920 Vernon’s City of Chatham Business Directory, Dr. Bray’s medical office was located at 117 Wellington St. West.

-Dr. Reginald V. Bray died October 2nd, 1921 at his residence located at 25 Dufferin Ave., in Chatham, from complications of pneumonia.
+Dr. Reginald V. Bray died on the 2nd of October, 1921 at his residence which was located at 25 Dufferin Ave., in Chatham, from complications of pneumonia.
 Mrs. Bray died on the 17th of June, 1935.
 She had been an active member of the I.O.D.E. serving as Regent at least twice.
 Dr. and Mrs. Bray are buried at Maple Leaf Cemetery (in the Tackaberry Family plot) in Chatham.

 *His father Dr. John Lang Bray is also featured on the Chatham-Kent Physician Tribute website.